Mahindra United FC: Mahindra United under-19

 In an attempt to nurture young talent and promote football in Mumbai, Mahindra United fielded an under-19 team from 2003.
-The team performed extremely well in the National Football League (Under-19) and reached the semi-finals, beating teams like Churchill Brothers and Salgaocar.
+The team was managed by Santosh Kashyap, and performed extremely well in the National Football League (Under-19) and reached the semi-finals, beating teams like Churchill Brothers and Salgaocar.

-Mahindra United participated in I-league (Under-19), held since 2008.
+Mahindra United participated in U19 I-League, held since 2008.

 Under-15 and 17

 Spurred by the success of its U-19 team, Mahindra United fielded both U-15 and U-17 teams from 2006.
 The U-15 team played Manchester United Premier Cup Asian Qualifiers held at Kolkata, where top NFL clubs also participated.

 Youth setup has also participated in the Manchester United Premier Cup in 2010.